MatyaAydin/SemesterProject/notes/questions.md

 * anomaly detection: how? must it be the same architecture as the one for forecasting ?
 See later

 **New**:
-* How do I compute the distance between two sensors ?
+* What horizon should I use for benchmarking ?
+* Hyperparameter optimization: optuna ?